 The AlisQI pilot gave us the opportunity to experiment extensively, without obligation or incurring costs.

-The pilot runs for one to two months.
+The pilot runs for one month.
 It is up to the organization how it wants to trial the system: as a test environment, a shadow process, or as part of the actual quality management.
 Several of our clients used AlisQI to support their production process in the pilot phase, meaning that the platform was effectively live.

 Because our platform is easy to set up and intuitive to use from day one, our pilots are highly successful: manufacturers can see immediately that AlisQI will transform the way they do quality management.
-This is another and perhaps unforeseen advantage of our ‘consultancy lite’ business model.
+This is another and perhaps unforeseen advantage of our no-code business model.

-If you want to find out more about how quickly AlisQI can transform your quality management, download our whitepaper ‘The AlisQI implementation: a low consultancy approach’ by clicking the button below:
+If you want to find out more about how quickly AlisQI can transform your quality management, download our whitepaper ‘AlisQI: No-code quality management’ by clicking the button below.